atomikos/postgresql-xa-docker/README.md

 Where IMAGE_ID is the last number generated in the previous step, i.e. aa70a67d8567 for the image shown above.

+Make sure that the port 8080 is not in use, or choose another one if so.

 ### Possible error:

 You may see an error like this one: